dzivkovi/gcp-challenge-labs/docs/create-and-manage-cloud-resources.md

 EOF
 ```

+This startup script installs nginx on a the Linux machine, and then starts the nginx service.

-Now we create an instance template:
+Now we create an **instance template**:

 ```bash
 gcloud compute instance-templates create nucleus-nginx-template \